x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

 - options ( *object, optional* )

-    Modify the collection space properties through the parameter "options":
+    Set the collection properties through the parameter "options":

     - ShardingKey ( *object* ): Sharding key, and the value is 1 or -1, indicating forward or reverse sorting.